nasser/npwd/README.md

 # npwd
 ## Command-line password management for your various accounts.

 `npwd` is simple, stateless password management.
 You enter a master key and the name of an account (ex.
 "Twitter"), wait a few seconds, and npwd generates a password for that account ready in your clipboard.
 You can reuse the same master key for all your accounts, and npwd will generate a different password for every account.
+Every time you want to log in, just launch npwd and enter the same master key and account name.
 Simple!
 Useful!

 ### Benefits
 1. Memorize a single master key, but still get a different password for every account.